Dr Julie Lynch APDG (Director Centre for Design Practices)

 In 2010, Julie was dual recipient of The Women in Arts Fellowship and Rex Cramphorn Scholarship.

-Julie has wide-ranging experience as an educator and administrator: she is MFA Design Lecturer at NIDA and was Head of Costume (2000 – 05).
+Julie has wide-ranging experience as an educator and administrator: she has been MFA Design Lecturer at NIDA (2015-17) and was Head of Costume (2000 – 05).
 She was a member of NIDA’s Academic Board (2007 - 16).
 She is a NIDA Company member, and is Vice President of the Australian Production Design Guild (APDG).
 Julie has given conference papers and presentations for: the Australian Production Design Guild (APDG), Sydney Design Week, the National Institute of Dramatic Art (NIDA), the Sydney Film Festival (SFF), the Art Gallery of NSW (AGNSW), the National Portrait Gallery of Australia (NPG), Organisation of International Scenographers, Theatre Architects and Technicians, Antwerp (OISTAT) and Critical Costume Conference, Helsinki (CCC15).

 Lynch, Julie, review.
 Shakespeare and Costume, Patricia Lennox and Bella Mirabella (2015) in Studies in Costume for Performance 1, no.2 (UK: Intellect, 2016)